“Feel like a local” in the surroundings of Olmedo

 A visit to the popular open-air arts and crafts market: in Olmedo on Saturdays and in Medina del Campo on Sundays with the popular market known as "los baratillos" followed by an exquisite vermouth with a rich tapa from one of the bars in the Plaza Mayor and the centre in both towns.

-In addition, depending on the time of year when you visit the Castilla Termal Spa in Olmedo, you will be able to enjoy the traditional celebrations and festivals, in which the out-of-towners contribute all of their effort and enthusiasm, such as: Easter Week and its different processions, patron saint festivities for the Virgen de la Soterraña or those of San Miguel and San Jerónimo, spring pilgrimages in April, picnics (a popular festival where local people share an aperitif in the pine groves in the open air on Easter Monday), grape harvest festivals, Classic Olmedo, Circolmedo, the popular representation of the Caballero de Olmedo, medieval markets and historical recreations of the area...
+Due to the state of health alarm in 2021, some of the traditional festivities and festivals in which foreigners put all their effort and enthusiasm have been temporarily suspended, such as: Easter Week and its different processions, patron saint festivities for the Virgen de la Soterraña or those of San Miguel and San Jerónimo, spring pilgrimages in April, picnics (a popular festival where local people share an aperitif in the pine groves in the open air on Easter Monday), grape harvest festivals, Classic Olmedo, Circolmedo, the popular representation of the Caballero de Olmedo, medieval markets and historical recreations of the area...